belczyk/Marcus.Bus/README.md

+### Disclimer
+*If you need in-memory bus for asp.net core please consider [MediatR](https://github.com/jbogard/MediatR).
+They have different nomenclature (Request\Response instead of Queries and Notification instead of Commands\Events) but they additionally support synchronous flows and async flows with cancellation tokens.
+Many more project use MediatR and they have an 'existing' community support.*

 # Marcus.Bus

-**Highly opinionated**, asynchronous, in-memory, event bus for aps.net core with support for CQRS and EventSourcing.
+**Highly opinionated**, asynchronous, in-memory, event bus for aps.net core with support for CQRS and EventSourcing (or rather Command sourcing).

 Extracted from code base of a production system which runs on it since 2016.